is1ruslan/MemeGame/README.md

 <h3>Key Features:</h3>
 <b>Unique Gameplay and Fun:</b><br>
-• Every round of the game is a new experience with unique situations that make the game fun and engaging.
+• Every round of the game is a new experience with unique situations that make the game fun and engaging.<br>

 <b>Unique Sessions:</b><br>
-• Create your own room (game session) and play with friends
+• Create your own room (game session) and play with friends.

 <b>Extensive Content Library:</b><br>
 • With over 200 different scenarios and approximately 400 memes, the game boasts a vast repository of content that ensures a wide variety of humor and replayability (~80,000 combinations).

 <b>Scoring and Winning:</b><br>
 • Victory is a matter of wit and humor, players aim to collect the most points through the rounds by winning votes for their chosen memes.
-But the main thing in the game is not to win, but to have fun and have a good time😉</p>
+But the main thing is not to win, but to have fun and have a good time😉</p>

 <!-- 👉 Live site: <a href='https://memezis.app/'>Memezis</a> -->